Have you ever suffered UTI?

 In old times, this berry had to be picked by hand, which was a rather laborious process.
 Therefore, there was no really large-scale farming of cranberry until the 1800s.
 The American troops who were overseas during World War II consumed one million pounds of dehydrated cranberries a year.
 One can call this a very popular fruit.
 Even nowadays, Americans continue eating them at a rate of 400 million pounds a year.

 Have a look at this amazing YouTube video where you can see how the cranberry fruits grow and how it is harvested.

 Have you heard that drinking cranberry juice can help prevent getting UTI?
 When you review the subject on Wikipedia, the evidence does not seem too strong that drinking the juice of these fruits is helpful.
 I think one should investigate in all directions so one can make an informed opinion on this.

-There are other sources which do claim drinking cranberry juice is good for you.
+There are other sources that do claim drinking cranberry juice is good for you.
 This little fruit is rich in disease-fighting anthocyanins, which have strong antioxidant and anti-inflammatory qualities.
-To drink organic cranberry juice is a good habit and keeps you away from soda pops.
+Drinking organic cranberry juice is a good habit and keeps you away from soda pops.

 Check your vitamin C levels